 The Dagga Party of South Africa’s high hopes to contest the 2019 elections could go up in smoke.

-The pro-cannabis legalisation party says while it had the R200 000 deposit to contest the national ballot, online systems may have failed it.
+The pro-cannabis legalisation party says while they had the R200 000 deposit to contest the national ballot, online systems may have failed them.

 The party approached supporters and members of the cannabis community on the weekend to help support election efforts.